 Based on the results of your child’s evaluation, speech therapy may be recommended to address articulation, language or fluency goals.
 Your child’s speech therapist will work with you to determine how each of your child’s languages will be supported within his/her speech therapy sessions.
 For one child, a Spanish-English bilingual speech therapist may complete language learning activities entirely in Spanish.
 For another child, an English-speaking speech-language pathologist may work with a Hmong interpreter to target improved articulation of speech sounds.
 We know that each child’s language experience and development is unique and will work with you to develop a plan that is individualized for your child!

-The speech therapists at Children’s Minnesota like these sites for more information about growing up bilingual and bilingual services:
+The speech therapists at Children’s Minnesota recommend these sites for more information about growing up bilingual and bilingual services: